 After the sewing is complete, give the unit a quick press and it's onto cutting this patch into the HST units.

-Locate the Midpoint that corresponds to your Finished Block Size from the table below.
+Locate the Center that corresponds to your Finished Block Size from the table below.

 Rotate the patches a quarter turn.
-Use the Midpoint Measurement to cut the square in half again to create four equal sized squares.
+Use the same measurement to cut the patches in half again to create four equal sized squares.

 Cut each apart diagonally on the drawn line between the stitching.

 Press your eight HST units, SA towards the dark.

 Trim to the size indicated in the chart above.

 If you'd prefer to make this unit using connector corners and have cut the patches from the second cutting chart, then click here for those instructions.

 To paperpiece SIAS, set up your machine for paper piecing.
 Reduce your stitch length to 1.5mm (15-18 stitches/inch) and install an open toe applique foot if you have one.